On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Introduction

+The lack of features like injectivity or regularity in the general case and its connection to the microscopic behavior of the wave functions seems to be of physical and mathematical interest, but it will not be discussed in this paper and could be pursued in the future.

-Clearly, the full construction presented here (and originally introduced in \cite{FF}) depends heavily on the choice of the regularization cutoff.
-Nevertheless, in the theory of causal fermion systems, the belief is that a distinguished \textit{physically meaningful regularization} really exists and arises naturally as a minimizer of an action principle (see the \textit{causal action principle} in \cite{FF}, Section 1.1.1).
-An attempt to construct such ``optimal'' regalarizations can be found in~\cite{reg}.
+Clearly, the whole construction presented here (and originally introduced in \cite{FF}) depends heavily on the choice of the regularization cutoff.
+Nevertheless, in the theory of causal fermion systems, the belief is that a distinguished \textit{physically meaningful regularization} does exist and arises naturally as a minimizer of an action principle (see the \textit{causal action principle} in \cite{FF}, Section 1.1.1).
+An attempt to construct such ``optimal'' regularizations can be found in~\cite{reg}.
 Here we do not enter such constructions, because our focus is to analyze the analytic properties of the local correlation function for a simple class of regularizations.

-\section{{Standard results on the Dirac Equation}}
+\section{{Standard Results on the Dirac Equation}}

+In this chapter we review some standard results on the Dirac equation.
+In order not to distract from the main scope of the paper, all the proofs of this section are postponed to the appendix.

-In the present work we assume that an inertial reference frame has been assigned and Minkowski space realised accordingly as the Euclidean space $\bR^4$ together with the standard inner product $\eta$, where we adopt the signature convention $(+,-,-,-)$.
-In addition, for the sake of notation simplicity, we use natural units $\hbar=c=1$.
+We assume that an inertial reference frame has been assigned and Minkowski space realized accordingly as the Euclidean space $\bR^{1,3}$ equipped with the Minkowski inner product $\eta$ with signature convention $(+,-,-,-)$.
+For simplicity of notation, we use natural units $\hbar=c=1$.

-\subsection{The equation and its solutions space}
+\subsection{The Equation and its Solutions Space}

-The aim of this section is to introduce the basic notions about the \textit{Dirac equation} and its solution spaces which are relevant for the theory of causal fermion systems.
-We will focus exclusively on the case of a \textit{strictly positive mass $m>0$}.
+In this section we introduce the basic notions on the \textit{Dirac equation} and its solution spaces which are relevant for the theory of causal fermion systems.
+We will focus exclusively on the case of \textit{strictly positive mass $m>0$}.

-The starting point is the first-order linear partial differential Dirac operator:
+The starting point is the Dirac first-order linear differential operator: